polendri/blog.ijj.li/content/posts/secure_services_with_podman_part_1.md

       group: "users"
 ```

-This invokes the "user" module with some parameters.
-Tasks run in "playbooks" (essentially sequences of tasks), so a
+This invokes the "user" module with some parameters in order to add a `srv` users belonging to the `users` group.
+Tasks
-playbook can contain a sequence of tasks which fully configure a system.
+run in "playbooks" (essentially sequences of tasks), so a playbook can contain a sequence of tasks which fully
+configure a system.

 What makes this especially magical is the way that Ansible tasks are designed to be idempotent: if you were to run the
 above "Create user" task a second time, you would find that it still runs successfully.
 The only difference is that